Ways of discovering Gozo

 Understanding its past – Forget the pyramids or the standing stones of the British Isles. Ġgantija Temple is older than them and does not only offer some seriously well-preserved walls of an over 5500-year-old structure, but also an impressive view.
 Of Victoria, Gozo’s capital.

 A snorkel in your mouth – It’s going to be rough climbing up and down those rocks to finally get to and into the water, but it’ll be worth it, as a dark blue abyss will open up once you put your mask on.
-Don’t forget to marvel at the Azure Window, especially at sunset.
+Don’t forget to marvel at the Azure Window /sadly, it is no more; it collapsed during a storm, on 08.03.2017; my note, 20.10.2025/, especially at sunset.

 When you’re up that ferry deck again looking back at Gozo and your ways of discovering the island, many more will pop into your mind: the short yet intense pool dip in one of the great and traditional Gozo houses, the occasional dark Maltese beer sipped in a central plaza, the crazy and irregular bus rides on those narrow Europeanised streets, a pistachio ice cream to melt your heart, and the constant reminder of a perpetual holiday state of mind, in that ubiquitous humid heat.